Carlton House, Lower Regent Street

 were a common sight in most cities around the UK and overseas.

 Rediffusion became multi-national conglomerate with over 170 branches in the UK and divisions worldwide.
 Over the years the business had expanded into a wide range of electronic and manufacturing companies including, Telecommunications, Broadcasting, Computer Systems, Flight Simulation, Music and Recording, Business Electronics and Television Manufacturing and by 1976 the Groups Assets were £ 130,000,000 with 13,100 UK employees and 2800 overseas employees.

 By the mid 1980's BET plc, who now had outright ownership decided divest it's electronics interests and the Rediffusion Group was subsequently broken up and sold off.
-The TV rental business was acquired by Granada with much of the property and networks going to Maxwell Communications.
+The TV rental business was acquired by

 All other group companies and overseas interests were disposed of by the early 1990's.